jaygould/command-scraper/README.md

 ## What it does

-The **command-scraper** searches a specified website for images and returns them to the user in web browser window, one-by-one, allowing the user to approve the images via the terminal.
+The **command-scraper** searches a specified website for images and returns them to the user in web browser window, one-by-one, allowing the user to approve the images via the terminal which will then produce an action on the approved image (such as save to a database/file system).

 The app will create a directory called public if one doesn't exist, and have this set as a place to serve static files.